 In early days of the power industry, DC power transmission required thicker cables, and frequent regeneration.

 Alternate Current (AC) has the electrons moving back and forth along the wires between positive and negative terminals.
 In US and Canada this is done 60 times per second.
 So a light bulb powered by AC power is being powered off and on at 60 times a second.
 It happens so fast, that we see it as steady stream of light.

 The advantage of AC power is that you can use thinner cables, and be able to use transformers to increase voltages, and be able to transmit the electricity over greater distances without having to regenerate the power.
 This was invented by Nikola Tesla.
 Westinghouse used this technology, and the first AC power transmission lines were installed at Niagara Falls, NY USA and terminated in Buffalo NY.
 The Westinghouse generators used water from the Niagara river to fall down the gorge to turn the generators.
 This was replicated in Niagara Falls, Ontario, Canada.
-(Niagara Energy Systems was named after the bi-national cities, and for their renewable power history).

 This became the predominate means of power transmission.
 Therefore all the devices in homes and businesses had to be designed to accept and use that power.

 This means that batteries, and solar, and wind power direct current sources need to convert their Direct Current to Alternating Current to to power existing AC equipment.
 (It is possible to buy DC equipment, such as a DC refrigerator, or DC motors, and use only DC power, but AC equipment cannot be used.)

 A device called an Inverter is used to convert DC power to AC power.
 They are often used in recreational vehicles, to take a 12VDC source (i.e. power socket), and power small devices such as a TV etc.

 Energy Storage systems for solar applications typically use 48V(DC) to 120V(AC) inverters.